-Coalition Aims for 25 GW of Green Hydrogen by 2026
+Coalition Aims for 25GW of Green Hydrogen by 2026

 And Iberdrola, another coalition partner, is planning to install 800 megawatts of electrolyzer capacity for green hydrogen production in a $2.1 billion partnership with fertilizer and industrial chemicals firm Fertiberia.

-Surging interest as industry enters the 'decade of hydrogen'
+Surging interest as the industry enters the "decade of hydrogen"

 Elsewhere, Plug Power last month raised about $1 billion in a bought equity transaction to fund a plan to build what could be the first U.S.-wide network of green hydrogen production facilities to supply fuel-cell-powered vehicles, including its own, with carbon-free fuel.

-In August, Wood Mackenzie predicted the 2020s would be the “decade of hydrogen.”
-The analyst firm predicts the cost of green hydrogen will fall by up to 64 percent by 2040, on a level with traditional forms of production from fossil fuel feedstocks.
+In August, Wood Mackenzie predicted the 2020s will be the “decade of hydrogen.”
+The analyst firm estimates that the cost of green hydrogen will fall by as much as 64 percent by 2040, on a level with traditional forms of production from fossil fuel feedstocks.

-As green hydrogen production costs are forecasted to fall with lower renewable electricity pricing and increased electrolyzer utilization rates, increasing natural gas prices could drive up the price of hydrogen from steam methane reforming, currently the cheapest production option, by 82 percent outside China by 2040, WoodMac predicted.
+As green hydrogen production costs are forecast to fall with lower renewable electricity pricing and increased electrolyzer utilization rates, increasing natural gas prices could drive up the price of hydrogen from steam methane reforming, currently the cheapest production option, by 82 percent outside China by 2040, WoodMac estimates.

 "The cost of green hydrogen relative to its more carbon-intense alternatives has always been a hindrance,” said Juergen Wollschlaeger, CEO of German crude oil refinery Raffinerie Heide, in an email.

-“Collaborative efforts like this, where industry, international organizations and non-profits are aligned on a common goal, will have a meaningful impact on the development of the green hydrogen economy.”
+“Collaborative efforts like this, where industry, international organizations and nonprofits are aligned on a common goal, will have a meaningful impact on the development of the green hydrogen economy.”

 Economies of scale through increased production capacity, combined with supportive regulation and investment, “will get green hydrogen off the ground,” Wollschlaeger said.